LeMahieu Batting Title, Voit HR Crown Near as Yanks Win

-DJ LaMahieu moved into position to become the first player to earn undisputed batting titles in both leagues, Luke Voit hit his major league-leading 22nd homer and the New York Yankees rediscovered their power in a 11-4 win over the Miami Marlins on Saturday.
+Voit hit his major league-leading 22nd homer.
+José Abreu of the Chicago White Sox is second with 19.

-LaMahieu posted his fourth four-hit game and three RBIs while raising his average to .359, passing Washington’s Juan Soto (.351) for the major league lead and opening a large margin over defending AL batting champion Tim Anderson of the Chicago White Sox, who began the day in second in the AL at .337.
+LeMahieu had his fourth four-hit game and three RBIs while raising his average to .359.
+He passed Washington’s Juan Soto (.351) for the big league lead and opened a large margin over defending AL batting champion Tim Anderson of the White Sox, second in the AL at .337.

+“This game's been around for a long time, and I think anyone who’s watched knows just how special a player DJ LeMahieu's been for us in these two years,” Yankees manager Aaron Boone said.

 LeMahieu won the 2016 NL batting title with a .348 average for Colorado.
-The only player to win batting titles in both leagues was Ed Delahanty, who hit .410 for the Philadelphia Phillies to win the NL championship in 1899.
-He is credited by some researchers as winning the AL championship at .376 for the 1902 Washington Senators, while others credit Nap Lajoie with that title for hitting .378 despite lacking the plate appearances required in more modern times.
+Ed Delahanty hit .410 for the Philadelphia Phillies to win the NL championship in 1899; he is credited by some researchers with the 1902 AL championship at .376, while others accept Nap Lajoie as winning that title at .378 despite lacking the plate appearances required in more modern times.

-Acquired from St. Louis in July 2017 for pitchers Chasen Shreve and Giovanny Gallegos plus $1 million in international signing bonus pool allocation, Voit has played with an injured foot for most of this season.
-An abdominal injury sustained in London on June 29 last year hampered him during the second half of last season and required surgery.
-Still, he has made 38 consecutive starts, including 19 straight at first base.
+“Guys don’t win batting titles in both leagues because you win it in one league, they probably keep you," said Marlins manager Don Mattingly, the 1984 AL batting champion with the Yankees.
+“It’s a different game nowadays."

+“I’ve been trying to transform myself into a better power hitter and this year was another stepping stone for me,” Voit said.
+“I’ve always been a guy, high school, college, minors.
+I play through stuff.
+I’m a grinder.
+I want to be out there.
+I want to help a team, especially when we were hurting earlier in the year and I had to do whatever it took to be out there.
+So I was making sure I was getting plenty of treatment from all of our trainers and trying to stay on top of it so I could play through it and not be like killing me.”

-Yankees rookie Deivi García (3-2) allowed four runs and seven hits in 6 2/3 innings with seven strikeouts and a walk.
+Yankees rookie Deivi García (3-2) allowed four runs and seven hits in 6 2/3 innings with seven strikeoutsand a walk.
+Boone has not announced whether García or left-hander J.A.
+Happ will follow Gerrit Cole and Masahiro Tanaka as his playoff starters.

+Preparing for a first-round playoff series on the road, likely at Cleveland or Tampa Bay, the Yankees (33-26) are trying to hold off third-place Toronto (31-27) and keep the No. 5 seed.
+New York’s season has flowed and drifted like the tide: a 16-6 start, following by a 5-15 slide, a 10-game winning streak and five losses in a six-game span coming in.

 New York trailed 3-0 before Tyler Wade’s two-run homer in the fifth against Ryan Stanek, and Aaron Hicks had a two-run homer in the sixth against former Yankee Stephen Tarpley (2-2) for a 5-3 lead.

-Preparing for a first-round playoff series on the road, the Yankees (33-26) are trying to hold off third-place Toronto (31-27) and keep the No. 5 seed.
-New York’s season has flowed and drifted like the tide: a 16-6 start, following by a 5-15 slide, a 10-game winning streak and five losses in a six-game span coming in.

-Wade’s homer ended the Yankees’ first five-game homerless streak since April 1-5, 2014.
-They have not gone six straight without a home run since July 19-27, 2013.
+Wade’s homer off the second deck in right ended the Yankees’ first five-game homerless streak since April 1-5, 2014.
+They have scored nearly half their runs via the long ball, 156 of 315, according to the Elias Sports Bureau.

+“Any spark to get us going, especially with the last game coming up tomorrow and going to the playoffs,” Wade said after his third homer this season.

-Giancarlo Stanton was in was in a 1-for-21 slide with 12 strikeouts before his RBI double to the left-center gap in the fifth that drove in Aaron Judge with the tying run.
+Giancarlo Stanton was in a 1-for-21 slide with 12 strikeouts before his 113-mph RBI doubleto the left-center gap in the fifth that drove in Aaron Judge with the tying run.

+“I feel like we’re always one swing away,” Voit said.
+“We just need to get that one to get us going.”

 RARE EVENT